 Do I Need Disability Coverage?

-According to Statistics Canada, one of every six Canadians will be disabled for more than three months before age 50.
-So, if you do not have enough savings to cover your family’s living expenses for a few months, you must purchase disability coverage.
+According to Statistics Canada, one out of every six Canadians will experience a disability lasting more than three months before age 50.
+This statistic prompts a crucial question: do you have sufficient savings to support your family’s living expenses if you cannot work for several months?
+If not, it’s essential to consider obtaining disability coverage.

 You probably need to get disability insurance coverage: